fsejasm/specflowdemo/Readme.txt

 Welcome to SpecFlow and Coded UI integration!
+Prerequisites:
+- Go to "Tools" folder to install dependencies.

-1. Go to "CodedUITestProject7" sample VS2012 project with the Specflow and Coded UI integration sample demo
+1. Go to "CodedUITestProject7" sample VS2012 project with the Specflow and Coded UI integration.
 2. Go to "Presentation" folder to review the PDF document related to the presentation.
 3. Follow the minimal steps to setup Specflow with the below steps:

 First Steps

 This section guides you through the first steps of setting up your SpecFlow project and creating your first scenario.
-In the example, we will use SpecFlow with NUnit, but you can choose from many other test execution frameworks, including SpecFlow+Runner, which provides specialized execution features, Visual Studio Test Window and Team Foundation Server (TFS) Build integration for SpecFlow.
+In the example, we will use SpecFlow with NUnit, but you can choose from many other test execution frameworks, including SpecFlow+Runner, which provides specialized execution features, Build integration for SpecFlow.

 Get your first SpecFlow test running in just a few steps:
 Step 1